MartinaB91/Project2-tic-tac-toe/README.md

 - As a user I want to quickly understand the sites purpose to see if this is this site have what im looking for.
 - As a user I want to quickly understand how the game works to know how to play it.
 - As a user I want it to be easy to start playing, so i don't have to waste time.
-- As a user I want it to be easy to see when it's my turn, so idon't have to keep track on my own.
+- As a user I want it to be easy to see when it's my turn, so i don't have to keep track on my own.
-- As a user I want it to know the score, so I know who's winning.
+- As a user I want to know the score, so I know who's winning.
 ### Color-scheme
 - The colors chosen for the game is tones of green, beige and brown.
 These earthy colors combined with the background image of a forest gives the user a peaceful experience while playing.